|50 mg/g||1 x 30g tube||£23.40|

-Dovonex belongs to a group of medications called antipsoriatics.
-It is an ointment containing the active ingredient Calcipotriol, and is applied topically to the skin to treat cases of Psoriasis.
+Dovonex belongs to a group of medicines called antipsoriatics.
+It is an ointment that contains the active ingredient calcipotriol.
+You put it on your skin daily to treat psoriasis.

-Dovonex is prescribed to treat the symptoms of Psoriasis, a common skin condition caused by an increase in the production of skin cells and characterised by the appearance of red, flaky patches on the skin.
-Dovonex contains the active ingredient Calcipotriol, a form of Vitamin D, and works locally by slowing the production of skin cells and reducing inflammation.
-Vitamin D analogues such as Dovonex can be used instead of or in combination with corticosteroids in the treatment of Psoriasis.
+Dovonex is prescribed to treat psoriasis, which is a common skin condition caused by an increase in the production of skin cells.
+Psoriasis can come up as red, flaky patches on the skin.
+Dovonex contains the active ingredient calcipotriol, a form of Vitamin D, and works locally by slowing the production of skin cells and reducing inflammation.
+Vitamin D analogues such as Dovonex can be used instead of, or in combination with, corticosteroids in the treatment of psoriasis.

-If Dovonex is applied daily, you should start to see an improvement in your symptoms about 2 weeks after starting treatment.
+If Dovonex is applied daily, you should start to see an improvement in your psoriasis symptoms after 2 weeks.

 The inactive ingredients in Dovonex ointment are disodium edetate, disodium phosphate dihydrate, DL-a tocopherol, liquid paraffin, macrogol (2) stearyl ether, propylene glycol, purified water and white soft paraffin.

 Always use Dovonex as prescribed by a doctor or pharmacist.
-This ointment is a topical treatment and should not be swallowed or applied to the face.
-Wash your hands thoroughly, remove the cap from the tube and use the point on the back of the cap to pierce the seal of the tube.
-Apply a generous layer of ointment to the affected area and rub into the skin gently.
+Dovonex ointment is for use on your skin and should not be swallowed or applied to your face.
+To use Dovonex, wash your hands thoroughly, remove the cap from the tube and use the point on the back of the cap to pierce the seal of the tube.
+Apply a generous layer of ointment to the affected area and rub it into the skin gently.
 Unless you are applying Dovonex to the skin of your hands, you should wash your hands thoroughly after use to prevent spread to other parts of the body.
 When using a moisturiser, you should wait until it has been completely absorbed before applying Dovonex.

-If you use too much Dovonex, inform your doctor straight away.
-Excessive use of this treatment may cause an increase in the level of calcium in your blood.
-If you forget to use Dovonex, use it as soon as your remember and apply your next dose at the usual time.
+If you use too much Dovonex, tell your doctor straight away.
+Using too much Dovonex can increase the level of calcium in your blood.
+If you forget to use Dovonex, use it as soon as you remember and apply your next dose at the usual time.

 The following common side effects of Dovonex may affect up to 1 in 10 people: